The Book of Isaiah

 When our Father points out that the Egyptians are not gods, they are not spiritual, and their horses are flesh and blood, and not spiritual, therefore, the Egyptians will fail because the spiritual is more powerful than flesh and blood.

-You might remember back when Elisha and his servant awoke one morning on the outskirts of Jericho and the entire city was surrounded by the troops of the king of Syria and Elisha’s servant was scared to death because he feared that their own death was eminent
+You might remember back when Elisha and his servant awoke one morning on the outskirts of Jericho and the entire city was surrounded by the troops of the king of Syria and Elisha’s servant was scared to death because he feared that their own death was imminent.

-And Elisha prayed to the Father that He would open the eyes of his servant, and He did so and above them, in the sky and on that hilltiop, were millions of angels with chariots, ready to do battle to save the lives of Elisha and his servant.
+And Elisha prayed to the Father that He would open the eyes of his servant, and He did so and above them, in the sky and on that hilltop, were millions of angels with chariots, ready to do battle to save the lives of Elisha and his servant.

 Ref: 2nd Kings 6:15 And when the servant of the man of God was risen early, and gone forth, behold, an host compassed the city both with horses and chariots.
 And his servant said unto him, Alas, my master! how shall we do?